 - Gain tools to overcome traditional stereotypes and roadblocks to obtaining leadership roles

 - Expand their networks and enhance their leadership skills by connecting with a variety of leaders who are trailblazers in their fields or organizations

 - Build relationships with other high potential future inclusive leaders

 This program supports equity by highlighting the value of diversity in leadership.
-Our desired outcome is to foster stronger representation in our leadership on campus and in industry to better reflect the demographics of our faculty, staff and students.
+Our desired outcome is to foster stronger representation in our leadership on campus and in the industry to better reflect the demographics of our faculty, staff and students.

 - This program will run during the academic year, November through May in a cohort model that will develop relationships among program participants.

 - This program will be open to the following:

 - Faculty, Administrators, and Staff currently employed full-time

 - Students in junior or senior status, currently enrolled full-time